Should You Choose Maple Wood Furniture? Pros And Cons

 The label “soft” refers to different types of maple trees.
 The term “hard,” in contrast, pertains to lumber made from the ‘Acer Saccharum species.
 Nonetheless, because both hard and soft variants are obtained from dicot trees, they are both classified as hardwoods.

-Maple Wood Hardness (Janka Rating)
+Maple Woods Hardness (Janka Rating)

 The Janka Test is commonly used to assess the hardness of this wood type.
 This entails pressing a steel-made ball midway into a piece or block and calculating the amount of power necessary to immerse the ball halfway.
 The outcome might be shown as pounds of force or as a figure accompanied by the word “Janka.”